energysistem/manuals/42927-Earphones Sport 3 BT/en/01-introduccion.md

-## <quick_guide> Introduction
+## Introduction

-*	Thank you for your trust in our company and for buying the new *Energy Earphones Sport 1 Bluetooth*.
-We hope you enjoy your new earphones.
+*	Thank you for your trust in our company and for buying the new *Energy Earphones Sport 3 Bluetooth*.
+We hope you enjoy them.

-*	Bluetooth earphones for all sport lovers.
-Great sound and functionality.
-You can answer your calls and control your music while you are training.
-All this with perfect fit thanks to their secure-fit system.
+*	Bluetooth sport earphones with aptX technology to enjoy high quality sound.
+Sweat and water-resistant earphones with built-in microphone, ergonomic design and Secure-Fit system to fit your ears perfectly and provide maximum comfort.

-*	We recommend you to read this manual and familiarize yourself with it before you start using your *Energy Earphones Sport 1 Bluetooth*.
+*	We recommend you to read this manual to familiarize yourself with your *Energy Earphones Sport 3 Bluetooth* before using them.

-</unique> </quick_guide>